HEALTH INSIGHTS.

 How Pilates Helps Sciatica: A Practitioner's Perspective

 Sciatica is one of the most common complaints we hear from new clients.
-Here's how a structured Pilates program can address the underlying dysfunction.
+Here's how a structured Pilates program addresses the underlying dysfunction.

 February 16, 2026